davecarrijo/NvChad_BlazingFast/README.md

 - Codeium for code completion -- optional
 - sed, for replacing
 - #### For windows user's only
-  - GCC,Windows users must have mingw installed and set on path.
+  - GCC, Windows users must have mingw installed and set on path.
-  - Make,Windows users must have GnuWin32 installed and set on path.
+  - Make, Windows users must have GnuWin32 installed and set on path.
   - Win32yank, for clipboard -- optional for mac/linux users (if you use windows)

 ___